 All that, plus new work on my The Cthulhiad books, and maybe some other fun comics and comics art stuff too.
 Again, check out the blog for more on all that.

 Oh!
 And now that I mention it, about The Cthulhiad… Books 1 & 2 – “Severed Head Cult” and “Vanitas” are now available on the Comichaus app if you are a subscriber… get over there and check it out, leave a review. (you can find a bunch of reviews of the series here along with reviews of other comics work).

-Oh, and in amongst all of that I somehow found the time to get married to Sarah, the woman who nearly a decade ago stood next to me at Thought Bubble as punters, and said.
+Oh, and in amongst all of that I somehow found the time to get married to Sarah (that was back in Sept’ 2019, wow, crazy), the woman who nearly a decade ago stood next to me at Thought Bubble as punters, and said.
 “So how come you don’t have a table here?
 You love this stuff, I don’t get it, you should get a table”.
 Its really all down to her to be fair.